 - Deforestation and its effects on the carbon cycle.

-- Fertilizer use and its effects on nitrogen/phosphorus cycles.
+- Fertiliser use and its effects on nitrogen/phosphorus cycles.

 - Industrial activities and their impact on the sulfur cycle.